 The domestic equity allocation is invested in stocks traded on one of the U.S. stock exchanges.
 Securities convertible into such stocks, convertible bonds and preferred stock, may also be purchased.
 The majority of the domestic equities are invested in large, mid, and small cap index accounts that are well diversified.
+These index accounts utilize the Standard & Poor's ("S&P") 500, S&P 400 and S&P 600, respectively.
 By definition, small cap investments carry greater risk, but also are expected to create greater returns over time.
 The plans target approximately 7.5% of the total asset mix to small cap.
 American Depository Receipts ("ADR's") may not account for more than 3% of the holdings.
 Small company stocks may not exceed 15% of the plans' assets.
-Small company definitions fluctuate with market levels, but generally will be considered companies with market capitalizations less than \$500 million.
+Small company definitions fluctuate with market levels, but generally will be considered companies with market capitalizations less than \$1.5 billion.
 The portfolio will be diversified in terms of individual company securities and industries.